Peter Lawton G7IXH

 2) An XOR gate.
 The two inputs to which are a) from the first stage output of the shift register, and b) from the last stage output of the shift register.

-The XOR output will be a stream of pulses (not in general a square wave), but the interesting (and useful) thing about it is that the average voltage of the output is a function of its input frequency.
+The XOR output will be a stream of pulses (not in general a square wave), but the interesting (and useful) thing about it is that the average voltage at the output "OUT" terminal is a function of the frequency at the "IN" terminal.
 You can test this with an old-fashioned voltmeter at the XOR output which will repetitively cycle between 0 and 5 volts and back to 0 volts as you gradually and evenly increase the frequency of the input to the data latch.
 It would have to be an old fashioned voltmeter with a heavy coil and pointer in order to show the AVERAGE voltage - remember that the output from the XOR consists of a stream of pulses, so at any particular instant it will either be high (5V) or it will be low (0V).

 3) Lastly, an integrator with a standing bias of 2.5 volts.
 The output of the integrator controls a varicap placed across the VFO coil.